Bonum-taurus/museum-landing/README.md

 # MUSEUM landing page

-This page describes the main principles that the agency follows when working with clients.
-The landing page also has principles followed by an agency in the examination of a business.
-The page contains a description of the services provided by the agency.
-Have customer reviews.
-To contact the agency on the page there are contacts and a form in which you can leave a message.
-There is also an address.
+This landing page describes the activities of the National Art Museum of Ukraine.
+Here is a description of events that you can visit in the near future.
+There is also a gallery of several popular paintings.
+It is possible to book tickets and subscribe to the newsletter of current events.
+The landing page also contains the address of the museum and contacts for additional information.

 # [DEMO LINK](https://bonum-taurus.github.io/museum-landing/)